jaredcnance/jaredcnance.github.io/src/__wip/leveling-up-your-dotnet-testing/index.md

 * [Faker.Net](https://github.com/jonwingfield/Faker.Net)
 * [NBuilder](https://github.com/nbuilder/nbuilder)

-In this post, I'll be using Bogus, but you can do the same kinds of things with any of the above packages.
+I'll be using Bogus, but you can do the same kinds of things with any of the above packages.

 So, to begin let's see an example of how we can create a factory for our `ShoppingCartItem`: